zethkane/Maven.Assessment2a-delta/README.md

 Get the most tests to pass as you can.

+Work thru all 5 sections in src>main>java>rocks.zipcode.assessment2

 ### Setting up the project
 * Ensure that the tests run upon opening the project.
-	* You should see, `Tests Failed: 169 of 169 tests`
+	* You should see, `Tests Failed: 159 of 159 tests`